Therapy for Teens

 • Where are you located?

 • My office is at 9615 Brighton Way in Beverly Hills.
-As a teen therapist, I work with families across the Westside of Los Angeles, including Brentwood, Santa Monica, Westwood, Century City, and Culver City.
-If you've been considering adolescent counseling in Los Angeles, both in-person and online sessions are available.
-Many teens find the comfort of their own space actually helps them open up more freely.
+As a teen therapist, I work with families across the Westside of Los Angeles, including Brentwood, Santa Monica, Westwood, Century City, and West Hollywood.
+I provide both in-person and online sessions.
+I’ve found that for many teens, the comfort of their own space actually helps them open up more freely.

 • What should I look for in a therapist for teenagers?